 Deferred revenues, or contract liabilities, generally represent payments or consideration received in advance for goods or services that the Company has not yet provided to the customer.
-Deferred revenues as of December 31, 2022 and December 31, 2021 are as follows:
+Deferred revenues as of December 31, 2023 and 2022 are as follows:

-Decem per 31, 2022 Decen nber 31, 2021
+Deceml December 31, 2023 ber 31, 2022

-Deferred initial franchise fee revenues \$ 143 \$ 145
+Deferred initial franchise fee revenues \$ 145 \$ 143

-Deferred loyalty program revenues 85 76
+Deferred loyalty program revenues 95 85

+Deferred co-branded credit card program revenues 3

-Deferred other revenues 19 14
+Deferred other revenues 15 19

-Total \$ 247 \$ 235
+Total \$ 258 \$ 247

 Deferred initial franchise fees represent payments received in advance from prospective franchisees upon the signing of a franchise agreement and are generally recognized to revenue within 13 years.
 Deferred loyalty revenues represent the portion of loyalty program fees charged to franchisees, net of redemption costs, that have been deferred and will be recognized over time based upon loyalty point redemption patterns.
+Deferred co-branded credit card program revenue represents payments received in advance from the Company's co-branded credit card partners, primarily for card member activity, which is typically recognized within one year.